jkool702/forkrun/DOCS/BORN_LOCAL_NUMA.md

 Workers are pinned to specific NUMA nodes and consume work exclusively from their local Scanner's ring buffer (or Escrow pipe).

 ### 4.1 The `FLAG_CHUNK_BOUNDARY` Barrier
 To ensure workers never cross a chunk boundary, the Scanner applies a `FLAG_CHUNK_BOUNDARY` bitmask to the stride (line count) entry of the final batch in every chunk.
+Because the Scanner determines batch boundaries before publishing to the ring, the final slot of a chunk is always bounded exactly at the chunk boundary — no worker ever needs to detect or truncate mid-claim.

-When a worker executes a lock-free claim (`atomic_fetch_add`), it may speculatively claim multiple batches.
-However, as it resolves the pointers for its claim, it checks for the `FLAG_CHUNK_BOUNDARY` bit in the `stride_ring`.
-If it detects this flag mid-claim, it immediately truncates its batch exactly at the boundary, processing the contiguous data and depositing the remaining claimed slots into the Escrow pipe.
+When a worker executes its lock-free claim (`atomic_fetch_add` of exactly 1), it receives a single ring slot.
+If that slot carries `FLAG_CHUNK_BOUNDARY`, the worker simply processes up to the marked boundary and is done.
+Because a single-slot claim by definition cannot span two slots, the mid-claim truncation and Escrow deposit that was required by the old speculative multi-batch claiming path is no longer needed for the chunk-boundary case.

 ### 4.2 The Ultimate Structural Guarantee
 Because: